March 13, 2020

 In all other cases (as far as I know), Google Tag Manager noscript is unnecessary so feel free to ignore it.
 If you think that I’m wrong, I’ll be more than happy to hear your opinion and learn something new.

-This is not my first blog post related to Google Tag Manager noscript, so if you want to learn more how to use it, here are a couple of guides:
+This is not my first blog post related to Google Tag Manager noscript, so if you want to learn more on how to use it, here are a couple of guides:

 Google Tag Manager Noscript: FAQ + conclusion

-This section is for those who are in a hurry and want to learn everything quicker.
+This section is for those who are in a hurry and want to learn everything quickly.
 I’ve put a list of most common questions related to Google Tag Manager noscript with a hope that you’ll find the needed answer.
 This also works as a conclusion of this post:

 #1.
-Is <noscript> part of GTM snippet required to be placed on a page.
+Is <noscript> part of the GTM snippet required to be placed on a page.
 No, it’s not.
 Feel free to leave it out if you’re not interested in:

 - website verification in Google Search Console via Google Tag Manager.

 #2.
 Should I place <noscript> only in the <body> part of the website?
 Yes. <noscript> should be either placed in the <body> or not be placed on a website at all.
 Since <noscript> initiates an iFrame and iFrame is not supported in the <head>, your website’s code will become invalid.